ieg-dhr/friver/README.md

 ## Development

-Building the static page should work on every major platform.
+Building the static page should work on every major linux distribution.
 We tested the process on Arch Linux.

 Install requirments: